Skip to content

 at ESR.Hosting.Action.ActionHandlerService.HandleActionsInActionQueueAsync()

-<3>ESR.Hosting.RunService[0] Exception while running service System.Exception: Unable to resolve an IAction<> type for the module 'app-1' and the DataObject 'project' and its action 'Create' at Xchange.Connector.SDK.Test.Local.TestDataSource.GetIActionInterface() at Xchange.Connector.SDK.Test.Local.TestDataSource.GetTestQueuedData() at Xchange.Connector.SDK.Test.Local.Client.LocalAppNetworkClient.GetQueuedActions(String urlPart, String actionPath, CancellationToken cancellationToken) at ESR.Hosting.Action.ActionHandlerService.HandleActionsInActionQueueAsync() at Xchange.Connector.SDK.Hosting.ServiceRunner.RunServiceAsync(IConnectorServiceDefinition serviceDefinition, CancellationToken cancellationToken) at Xchange.Connector.SDK.Hosting.ServiceRunner.RunAsync(CancellationToken cancellationToken) at ESR.Hosting.RunService.StartAsync(CancellationToken cancellationToken)
+<3>ESR.Hosting.RunService[0] Exception while running service System.Exception: Unable to resolve an IAction<> type for the module 'app-1' and the DataObject 'employees' and its action 'Create' at Xchange.Connector.SDK.Test.Local.TestDataSource.GetIActionInterface() at Xchange.Connector.SDK.Test.Local.TestDataSource.GetTestQueuedData() at Xchange.Connector.SDK.Test.Local.Client.LocalAppNetworkClient.GetQueuedActions(String urlPart, String actionPath, CancellationToken cancellationToken) at ESR.Hosting.Action.ActionHandlerService.HandleActionsInActionQueueAsync() at Xchange.Connector.SDK.Hosting.ServiceRunner.RunServiceAsync(IConnectorServiceDefinition serviceDefinition, CancellationToken cancellationToken) at Xchange.Connector.SDK.Hosting.ServiceRunner.RunAsync(CancellationToken cancellationToken) at ESR.Hosting.RunService.StartAsync(CancellationToken cancellationToken)

 <6>ESR.Hosting.RunService[0] Service runner shutting down...